kingksjo/swap-agent/README.md

-# AutoSwap Agent MVP
+# Miye MVP

-This project is a proof-of-concept MVP built for a hackathon.
+This project is a proof-of-concept MVP of Miye.
 It combines:

 - 🌀 **AutoSwap SDK** – for token swap aggregation on StarkNet
-- 🧑‍💻 **Node.js Service (TypeScript)** – wraps the SDK into HTTP endpoints
+- 🧑‍💻 **FastAPI (Python)** – wraps the SDK into HTTP/Websocket endpoints
 - 🤖 **LangChain Agent (Python)** – interprets user intent and calls the backend endpoints
 - 💬 **Web Chat UI** – lightweight frontend for user interaction